MedentzidisCharalampos/helllo_world_dl/README.md

 The problem:

 We have a set of numbers and try to find the patterns between them.
-The problem we have to solve is that of a linear Regression.
+The problem we have to solve is that of a Linear Regression.

 The data: